Meeco/guardian-sd-responder/docs/GETTING_STARTED.md

 ## Configuring the Verifier

-We can now configure our verifier using our prepared details:
+We can now configure our verifier using our prepared details.
+The topic's can be updated in the UI, but setting a default value can be convinient

 ```
 # Default Topics for sending/receiving message from HCS